diku-dk/futhark/docs/package-management.rst

 path also encodes information about where to obtain the package;
 typically this means it is (part of) a URL.
 At the moment, package paths are always links to Git repositories hosted on GitHub.
 In the future, this will become more flexible.
-As an, a package path may be ``github.com/user/repo`` (note that there is no protocol part, so it is not a proper URL).
+As an example, a package path may be ``github.com/user/repo`` (note that there is no protocol part, so it is not a proper URL).
 The available *versions* of a package are commits tagged with Git tags of the form ``vX.Y.Z``.
 Whenever versions are indicated, all three digits must always be given (that is, ``1.0`` is not a valid shorthand for ``1.0.0``).
 In the general